gventre04/CircuitPython/README.md

 ### Objective

-This code uses two wires to control the direction of a servo, touching one spins it clockwise, and the other spins it counterclockwise.
+This code uses two wires inserted into Analog pins to control the direction of a servo, touching one spins it clockwise, and the other spins it counterclockwise.
+The servo would only move when the wires were touched.

 ### Lesson(s) Learned

+The concept of capacitative touch was completely new to me so I had to rely on google and Mr. H for guidance.
+We also were required to download our first module, adafruit motor, onto the Metro.
+I initially had trouble getting the movement of the servo to be slight rather than a complete 180 degree turn per touch, but after using if statements I managed to regulate the movement of the servo.

 ### Wiring Diagram